Net zero targets

-- Emissions coverage – Viet Nam’s net zero target covers the three main GHG emissions i.e. CO2 (74%), CH4 (21%), N2O (5%) as these are the relevant gases in Viet Nam.
-Emissions of F-gases are negligible in Viet Nam.
-HFCs are <1% (Ministry of Natural Resources and Environment, 2020).
+- Emissions coverage – Viet Nam’s net zero target covers the three main GHG emissions, i.e. CO2 (72% of total GHG emissions in 2021), CH4 (21%), N2O (5%) as these are the relevant gases in Viet Nam.
+Emissions of F-gases are negligible.
+HFCs account for <1% (Gütschow et al., 2022a; Ministry of Natural Resources and Environment, 2020).

 - International aviation and shipping – Viet Nam does not provide information on international aviation and shipping in its targets.

 - Reductions or removals outside of own borders – Viet Nam does not provide information on its intention to use international offset credits to meet its net zero target by 2050.